 When kids have seen, felt, and interacted with nature firsthand, they’re much more likely to relate to the natural world and strive to protect it as they get older.
-As the NWKids columnist for OutdoorsNW, I have ample opportunity to expose my kids to wilderness in our region, but the great thing about the outdoors is how accessible it is.
+Living in the Pacific Northwest, I have ample opportunity to expose my kids to wilderness in our region.
+However, the great thing about the outdoors is how accessible it is, wherever you are.
 Teaching kids to appreciate nature while traveling is… well, natural!

 Kayaking and rafting are great ways to see your destination in a way not available from the road.
-On a recent trip to Central Oregon, a location we felt we knew well, we discovered a whole new (to us) set of lakes accessible only by kayak that we have never seen before.
-Families can start on still lakes and rivers, and most locations include a guide who can help you get started.
+On a recent trip to Central Oregon, a location we felt we knew well, we discovered a set of lakes accessible only by kayak that we have never seen before.
+Families can start on still lakes and rivers.
+Most locations include a guide who can help you get started.

 A botanical garden can serve as a family’s oasis in the middle of a busy city.
-When young children tire of city touring, head to a local botanical garden (or Japanese Tea Garden) to learn about local flora and fauna, listen to the peace and quiet, and relax in the grass.
+When young children tire of city touring, head to a local botanical garden or Japanese Tea Garden to learn about local flora and fauna, listen to the peace and quiet, and relax in the grass.
 Botanical gardens often offer a family entrance rate to save you money or a flat rate per vehicle.
 Some allow outside food for picnics.
 A few of our favorites: the Chicago Botanical Garden, Atlanta Botanical Garden and the International Rose Test Garden of Portland, OR.

 As a bonus, tour wranglers are often experts on their destination, giving you the scoop on everything from local wildlife to the best burger in town.
 Our favorite horseback riding operations have included those at Brasada Ranch in Oregon and Blue Sky Ranch in Utah.

-If you don’t own a bike, buying a mountain biking is an expensive way to enjoy the outdoors if you buy your own bikes and equipment, but surprisingly affordable to rent for the day at most local bike shops (whether you’re on vacation or at home).
-Because you can’t always mountain bike on pedestrian trails (but sometimes can), it’s important to pick up a cycling trail map where you rent your bikes.
-If you want to go extreme, try gravity-based mountain biking at a ski resort in summer.
-It’s one of the activities my kids (and I) have enjoyed most in the past few years!
+If you don’t own a bike, buying a mountain biking is an expensive way to enjoy the outdoors if you are not going to enjoy it regularly.
+However, they are surprisingly affordable to rent for the day at most local bike shops, on vacation or at home.
+Because you can’t always mountain bike on pedestrian trails, it’s important to pick up a cycling trail map where you rent your bikes.
+If you want to go extreme, try gravity-based mountain biking at a ski resort in the summer.
+It’s one of the activities our family have enjoyed most in the past few years.

 What outdoor activities do you encourage in your kids, whether at home or while traveling?
 What has been your most memorable outdoor experience?